godotengine/godot-docs/classes/class_editorinspector.rst

 - **property_toggled** **(** :ref:`String<class_String>` property, :ref:`bool<class_bool>` checked **)**

+Emitted when a boolean property is toggled in the inspector.

+**Note:** This signal is never emitted if the internal ``autoclear`` property enabled.
+Since this property is always enabled in the editor inspector, this signal is never emitted by the editor itself.

 ----

 .. _class_EditorInspector_signal_resource_selected:

 - **resource_selected** **(** :ref:`Object<class_Object>` res, :ref:`String<class_String>` prop **)**

+Emitted when a resource is selected in the inspector.

 ----